 Before we get to the perfect method to prepare, here are a few effective tips to get you started:-

-- Do not be surprised to see questions that technically fall under biology/ zoology/ geography to be asked under this section
+Do not be surprised to see questions that technically fall under biology/ zoology/ geography be asked under this section

-- A simple approach for environment-related topics is a good mix of the static and dynamic portion.
+A simple approach for environment-related topics is a good mix of the static and dynamic portions.

 Let us now explore the best environment book for UPSC to refer to for this crucial subject: